o3de/sig-release/meetings/notes/2023 - March 28th.md

 ## Action Items
 1. @tony to post the feature list soon so everyone can contribute to it.
-2. @tony and @vincent to continue the o3de-extras discussion in the #sig-release channel and tagging relevan stakeholder.
+2. @tony and @vincent to continue the o3de-extras discussion in the #sig-release channel and tagging relevant stakeholder.